georgejecook/roku-log/README.md

 ### initialize the logging framework

-You initialize the log manager, by calling `log_initializeLogManager`, with 2 arguments:
+You initialize the log manager, by calling `Log.initializeLogManager`, with 2 arguments:

  1. An array of log transports.
 Built in transports are:
    - log_PrintTransport